alh1m1k/WebKeyboard-for-StarCitizen/README.md

 - Overlay - Toggle controls/widgets highlighting based on common overlay-groups

 > [!WARNING]
-> Do not use same ClientId on different device, it will lead to undefined behavior.
+> Do not use same ClientId on different device.
 Leave it blank if you're not sure

 If Wifi settings change - all client will be notified.